carsonxyz/CNPPopupController/README.md

 CNPPopupController is a simple and versatile class for presenting a custom popup in a variety of fashions.
 It includes a many options for controlling how your popup appears and behaves.

+Please feel free to contribute to this project, open issues, make suggestions and submit pull-requests.
+If you use this project in your app, let me know.
+I'd love to see what you do with it.

 <p align="center"><img src="https://raw.githubusercontent.com/carsonperrotti/CNPPopupController/master/CNPPopupControllerExample/CNPPopupController.gif"/></p>

 ## Installation